 - Better work-life balance.
 If the last 18 months did anything, it brought the work-life balance discussion front and center.
 The increased desire for work-life balance, along with the technological advances over the last few decades have made it much easier for employers to offer remote and hybrid work opportunities.

 - More opportunities for career growth.
 A flexible work schedule may give interested employees more options for education, training, and career development.
 Education and career development are key concerns for many employees.
 Employers that create these opportunities in tandem with a hybrid work model may see higher employee engagement and productivity.

 What are the primary risks and consequences of a hybrid model?

 Any work model brings both benefits and challenges for employers and employees.
-For example, Stanford’s Institute for Economic Policy Research identified three top employer concerns about the hybrid model: managing a hybrid team; giving employees the choice of “at-the-office” schedules; and impacting diversity.
-Add to that, maintaining high performance, effectively collaborating, and decreasing fairness (perceived or actual), and you’ve increased the workload (and stress level) of many employers.
+For example, Stanford's Institute for Economic Policy Research identified three top employer concerns about the hybrid model: managing a hybrid team, giving employees the choice of "at-the-office" schedules, and a negative impact to diversity in the office.
+Add to that, maintaining high performance, effectively collaborating, and decreasing fairness (perceived or actual), and you've increased the workload (and stress level) of many employers.

 What should employers consider before switching to a hybrid work model?

-As an employer deciding whether to switch to a hybrid work model, you’ll probably realize it’s essential to do your own homework.
+As an employer deciding whether to switch to a hybrid work model, you've probably realized it's essential to do your homework.
 Consider the following:

 - Rethink the way you measure engagement and productivity.
 It might be helpful to adapt your key performance indicators (KPIs) to remote work because traditional KPIs may no longer fit your "new normal" model.